ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 When `true`, AdditiveFOAM updates the heat source depth using the material liquidus from `constant/transportProperties`.

-`profileTol`
+`tolerance`

 Optional maximum fraction of analytical source power outside the integration bounds.
 The default `1e-3` retains at least 99.9% of the source power.
-The modified super-Gaussian depth is bounded exactly; the tolerance controls its lateral bound.

 `nPoints`